chrisbkelley/chrisbkelley.github.io/_posts/2021-07-29-nectar_portfolio.md

-### These 3 features have several rows with lengthy descriptive wording that needs to be removed.
+These 3 features contain several rows with lengthy descriptive wording that needs to be removed.
 The availability feature essentially has 3 categorical responses; feral, cultivated and ornamental.
 The distinction between cultivated and ornamental is not important for this project; plants in both environments are managed completely by humans.
 Research of the responses identified as feral indicated that the provided labels were misleading, there were both native wild and feral species in the listing.
 In the context of this study, the environment of the plant's habitat (wild) seemed like a better descriptor.

 ```python